Tanay44/Tanay44/README.md

 - 👋 Hello, I’m @Tanay44
 - 👀 I’m interested in SQL, python, devops problems
-- 🌱 I’m currently Devops
+- 🌱 I’m currently learning Devops
-- 💞️ I’m looking to collaborate on Data Science field.

 <!---
 Tanay44/Tanay44 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.